The Heisenberg category of a category: Results on DG categories

-\subsection{Results on \texorpdfstring{\dg}{DG} categories}
+\section{Results on \texorpdfstring{\dg}{DG} categories}

 To construct the \dg Heisenberg algebra and its Fock space representation, we needed to develop several new results on \dg categories.
-Most of these are 2-categorical analogues of common \dg-categorical constructions.
+Most of these are $2$-categorical analogues of common \dg-categorical constructions.
 We hope that these results and techniques may have applications outside of our work.
-We thus summarise them here.
+We thus summarise them here in the order in which we perceive them to be potentially useful to others.
 For the technical details, see the indicated sections.

-In Section~\ref{subsec:monoidal-drinfeld-quotients}, we use Shoikhet's construction \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture} to define a \emph{monoidal Drinfeld quotient} $\bicat C/\bicat I$ of a \dg bicategory $\bicat C$ by a two-sided ideal $1$-morphism ideal $\bicat I$.
+In Section~\ref{subsec:monoidal-drinfeld-quotients}, we use Shoikhet's construction \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture} to define a \emph{monoidal Drinfeld quotient} $\bicat C/\bicat I$ of a \dg bicategory $\bicat C$ by a two-sided $1$-morphism ideal $\bicat I$.
 We want this to be a $2$-category with the same objects as $\bicat C$ whose $1$-morphism categories are Drinfeld quotients of those of $\bicat C$ by $\bicat I$.
 The problem is to define the $1$-composition, as the interchange law would force relations to exist between the contracting homotopies, which were freely introduced.
 Following Shoikhet \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture}, we define $1$-composition by resolving tensor products of Drinfeld quotients of $1$-morphism categories of $\bicat C$ by a refined construction which admits a natural $1$-composition functor.
 The resulting $1$-composition is then a quasi-functor in the homotopy category $\HoDGCat$ of \dg categories.
 In Theorem \ref{theorem-the-universal-properties-of-monoidal-drinfeld-quotient} we prove that the resulting $\HoDGCat$-enriched bicategory $\bicat C/\bicat I$ has the expected universal property with respect to the $2$-functors out of $\bicat C$ which are null-homotopic on the $1$-morphisms of $\bicat I$.